-Quick Summary A case study on our work with a global energy major to benchmark its HR analytics activity and strategy against the market.4 min Read
+Quick Summary A case study on our work with a global energy major to generate better insight into its HR analytics.4 min Read

 To ensure ongoing support at a senior level, there was a need to demonstrate the value case for continuing with HR analytics activity.
 Our client needed to know how they compared against other progressive organisations in the market in terms of HR analytics strategy, team structure and output.

 Armstrong Craven proposed that we investigate ten similarly-sized global, complex companies with people data strategy and activity led from the UK.
 We were looking for best practices in terms of managing and using data: the companies we selected were from a broad range of sectors, not only other industrial organisations but also financial services, technology and consumer.

 Through primary and secondary research, we identified and investigated HR analytics tools, compiled best practices, and identified thought leaders in HR analytics and talent management.
 Armstrong Craven held in-depth interviews with a selection of key individuals in target organisations to gather insight on current activity and future people data strategy.

 One of the challenges of this project was the immaturity of the function.
 Whilst ultimately an HR initiative, the data is gathered from a broad range of sources and the skills required to process this data are more commonly found in functions such as finance or marketing.
 As a result, we found there was no consistency in terms of how departments were structured, who processed the data and how this was fed back into the business.